 - Unless you have certification to prove that you can safely carry out a fire damper drop test it is suitable to employ an expert who can also provide evidence of their work on each fire damper.

-- Having your fire dampers tested will highlight if there is anything wrong with them that could potentially cause them to fail at the duty of preventing the spread of fire.
+- Testing the fire dampers will highlight if there is anything wrong with them that could potentially cause them to fail at the duty of preventing the spread of fire.
 It will also allow you to evaluate the condition of each part of your fire dampers so you can plan for them to be replaced.

 - According to the BS 9999 fire damper legislation, you must ensure that your fire dampers are repaired or replaced immediately if found to be faulty.
 It is highly recommended that you create a maintenance plan to help you budget and schedule repairs, ensuring your fire dampers remain in a fully working condition